marshmallow-code/marshmallow/docs/quickstart.rst

 Method Fields
 +++++++++++++

-A :class:`Method <marshmallow.fields.Method>` field will take the value returned by a method of the Serializer.
+A :class:`Method <marshmallow.fields.Method>` field will take the value returned by a method of the Schema.
 The method must take an ``obj`` parameter which is the object to be serialized.

 .. code-block:: python

-    class UserSerializer(Serializer):
+    class UserSchema(Schema):
         name = fields.String()
         email = fields.String()
         created_at = fields.DateTime()